To the list of places testing driverless cars, add Las Vegas

 “We know driverless technology can dramatically reduce human error on our roads and save millions of lives — but for this potential to become reality, you must trust and adopt it,” Iagnemma said.

 Motional is a $4 billion effort backed by Hyundai meant to develop and commercialize “Level 4” cars — autonomous vehicles that perform all driving tasks.
 Hyundai announced the company’s formation in March 2020.
-The automaker along with its affiliate Kia Motors collectively contributed $1.6 billion in cash and $400 million in research to launch the company.
+The automaker, along with its affiliate Kia Motors, collectively contributed $1.6 billion in cash and $400 million in research to launch the company.

 Dublin-based Aptiv contributes its autonomous driving technology and owns 50 percent of the venture.